confluentinc/examples/clients/docs/confluent-cli.rst

    .. important::

-      The additional |sr| parameters are required to be passed in as properties instead of a properties file due to https://github.com/confluentinc/schema-registry/issues/1052.
+      You must pass in the additional |sr| parameters as properties instead of a properties file due to
+      https://github.com/confluentinc/schema-registry/issues/1052.

    .. code-block:: bash